jaaska-dev/jaaska-dev/README.md

 ### About Me
-I'm extremely passionate about web development and computers in general - how they work and why they work the way they do.
+- I'm extremely passionate about web development and computers in general - how they work and why they work the way they do.

-Besides computers and programming I have a huge interest in startups, particularly in tech startups.
+- Besides computers and programming I have a huge interest in startups, particularly in tech startups.

+- 🌱 I’m currently learning a lot of things - front-end frameworks/libraries and back-end technologies, such as Node.js and MongoDB.
+- 👯 I’m looking to collaborate with like-minded developers who want to constantly improve and learn, build new things.
+- 💬 Ask me about JavaScript and web development in general.
+- ⚡ Fun fact: I like reading a lot and my favourite book so far is "Can't Hurt Me" by David Goggins.

 ---